exo-addons/lecko/README.md

 Lecko Analytics (http://analytics.lecko.fr) integration for eXo Platform

 Some jobs are added to be able to stop and resume the export.
 The first job is StartLeckoExportJob, which create a new thread which resume the export.
 The second job is StopLeckoExportJob.
 This job will stop the export.
 The idea is to make the export running during the night to not impact platform performances.
-Then, once a month we send datas to lecko ftp.
-This is done by job UploadAnResetLeckoDataJob.
-This job has not effect if export is not finished, or if export is running.
-After sending file to lecko, the dump is deleted from filesystem.
+Then, when the extract is finished, we send datas to lecko FTP, and the current status is reseted for the next run.

 Theses jobs can be deactivated with property exo.addons.lecko.job.enabled.
 If set to false, startJob, stopJob and exportJob will have no effect.